Ted Strehlow: Later career

 In November 1971, after many years of difficulty due also to the special fonts required to reproduce his text, he published Songs of Central Australia, a monumental study of the ceremonial poetry of the Arrernte tribes.
-Although reviewed with condescending hostility in the TLS, it was acclaimed by Australian experts like A. P. Elkin as one of the three most significant books ever published on Australian anthropology.
+Although reviewed with condescending hostility in the Times Literary Supplement, it was acclaimed by Australian experts like A. P. Elkin as one of the three most significant books ever published on Australian anthropology.

-The last three decades of his life were intermittently troubled by the question of the ownership and custodianship on the objects, and records on the Aboriginals which he had accumulated during his fieldwork over a long career.
-The Government and two universities, who had subsidized his labours, and, towards the end, a younger generation of Aranda people on the Land Rights Council, believed they were the proper bodies for taking over the care and housing of this extensive material.
+The last three decades of his life were intermittently troubled by the question of the ownership and custodianship on the objects, and records on the Aboriginal people which he had accumulated during his fieldwork over a long career.
+The government and two universities, who had subsidised his labours, and, towards the end, a younger generation of Aranda people on the Land Rights Council, believed they were the proper bodies for taking over the care and housing of this extensive material.
 Strehlow felt a personal responsibility for this material, as the man exclusively entrusted by a generation of elders with myths and songs, their secret knowledge and ceremonial artifacts, and held a grievance for what he considered to be the shabby treatment he had received during his life by the establishment.
 He set difficult and exacting conditions through many negotiations, and when the issue came to a head, determined to will his private collection to his new family, who would house and conserve it in their own home.
 Strehlow justified his retention of these objects by the personal expense he had laid out, and by the fact, he insisted, that they had been formally handed into his care by 'surrender ceremonies'.

 In an apparent paradox, once the Lutheran mission at Hermannsburg had sufficient confidence in the Christianised native community to accord them autonomy, and yield church leases on the area to their Aboriginal congregation, many local natives moved out, claimed their tjurunga rights to the land, and began to re-celebrate the older ceremonies.
-In his final return to the area, he was surprised to discover that his 'twin', Gustav Malbunka, who had once saved his life, and who had not only renounced his culture but become an evangelical preacher, was capable of singing tjilpa (totemic quoll) verses that once formed a key part of rituals that Strehlow thought were extinct.
+In his final return to the area, he was surprised to discover that his "twin", Gustav Malbunka, who had once saved his life, and who had not only renounced his culture but become an evangelical preacher, was capable of singing tjilpa (totemic quoll) verses that once formed a key part of rituals that Strehlow thought were extinct.
 The culture, even among Christian converts, had been secretly passed on.

+Personal life

+Strehlow married twice, first to teacher Bertha Gwendoline Alexandra James, in Prospect, Adelaide, on 21 December 1935, with whom he had three children after at least one miscarriage; a daughter and two sons.

+In 1968 he left Bertha and began living with his 36-year-old research assistant and ardent supporter, Kathleen Stuart (née Anderson).
+After his marriage to Bertha had been dissolved on 6 September 1972, he married Kathleen on 25 September 1972.
+She had earlier changed her surname by deed poll to Strehlow.